habibcilmd-cardiologist/dr-cil/content/en/services/angiography/index.md

       answer: "Most patients can return to normal activities within 1-2 days."
 ---

 Coronary angiography is the imaging of heart vessels (coronary arteries) using X-rays and contrast material.
 This procedure is considered the gold standard in diagnosing coronary artery disease.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in coronary angiography procedures.

 ## What is Coronary Angiography?